 Support services will not be granted without documentation specifying the student's disability.
 Documentation should include the following information:

-- Date the student was diagnosed
+- The date the student was diagnosed

-- Tests used to reach diagnosis
+- Tests used to reach a diagnosis

 - Credentials of the medical or educational professional who conducted the evaluation